Sweet Freedom (song)

-"Sweet Freedom" is a song by Michael McDonald, written by Rod Temperton.
+"Sweet Freedom" is a 1986 song by American musician Michael McDonald from his compilation album of the same name, written by Rod Temperton.
 It was originally featured on Running Scareds soundtrack, before the 1986 re-release of McDonald's 1985 album No Lookin' Back.
 The track peaked at No. 7 in the US Billboard Hot 100 chart (his last top 10 hit in that chart), No. 12 in the UK, and No. 14 in Canada.

 The single's music video directed by Leslie Libman featured McDonald, along with actors Billy Crystal and Gregory Hines, in the film Running Scared.

+The second part of the long version of the song appears on the B-side of the single, in modified and extended form, as "The Freedom Eights."